-When the F-T value is specified for a mix in 441.02, calculate it for each gradation analysis.
+When the F-T value is specified for a mix in 441.02 calculate it for each gradation analysis.
 Maintain the F-T value at +4 percentage points or less for these mixes.

 Calculate the F/A ratio for every solvent sample or ignition oven sample analysis.
 Maintain the F/A ratio so no F/A ratio is greater than 1.2 for all mixes.
 Use the asphalt binder content determined by the AC Gauge for calculating the F/A ratio.
 If the F/A ratio is greater than 1.0, recalculate the F/A ratio using the effective asphalt binder content.
 Calculate the effective asphalt binder content on the calculation sheet using the asphalt binder content determined by the AC Gauge and attach it to the Quality Control Report.
 Use bulk and effective aggregate specific gravities and remaining values needed in the calculation from the approved JMF.
 Do not deviate from these values without the Laboratory’s approval.
 If the F/A ratio is greater than 1.0 for ignition oven samples, calculate the F/A ratio using the percent passing the No. 200 (75 m) sieve from a washed gradation of the ignition oven sample according to AASHTO T 30.